aidanmontare-edu/psws-zenodo/README.md

 The access token goes in the file `secrets.json`
 (an example, sans token, has been provided).

-The path to the files you wish to have uploaded to Zenodo (i.e. your data) should be set as `local_path`.
-You can also specify this as a command line argument.

 In the file
 `current-target.json`, "onZenodoSandboxServer" is either 1 if you are using sandbox.zenodo.org, or 0 for zenodo.org.
 We'll get the value of "id" once we create a Zenodo upload.

+Also in that file, the path to the files you wish to have uploaded to Zenodo (i.e. your data) should be set as `local_path`.
+You can also specify this as a command line argument.

 3. From the Zenodo website, create a new Zenodo upload and specify all the metadata you want to appear once your data is published.
 For instance, you